Bitcoin Loans: How to borrow against your BTC

 ledn bitcoin loan

-Founded in 2018, Ledn places its focus on the Bitcoin community and selected Bitcoin-centric financial services.
+Founded in 2018, Ledn places its focus on the Bitcoin community and selected Bitcoin-backed loans.
 The Toronto-based company prides itself on transparency, security, and privacy.
-Choose from Bitcoin-backed loans, which provide funding in USD or USDC, or B2X, a Bitcoin loan combined with a BTC purchase to increase your holdings.
+Choose from Bitcoin-backed loans, which provide funding in USD or USDC.

 Borrowing With Ledn